meteostat/meteostat-python/README.md

 ## Contributing

 Instructions on building and testing the Meteostat Python package can be found in the [documentation](https://dev.meteostat.net/python/contributing.html).
 More information about the Meteostat bulk data interface is available [here](https://dev.meteostat.net/bulk/).

-## Developer setup for contributions

-- Fork the repository
-- Create a new python virtual environment
-- Activate virtual environment
-- run pip install -U pip [get the latest version of pip]
-- run pip install -r requirements_dev.in [install all packages required to hack the code]
-- You can now use the Makefile to run tests and check style formatting as well as generate coverage information
-- Hack Away

 ## Donating